Two children, two faiths, one message

 Yildirim, who is from Turkey, has been living in the United States since 2002 and applied for citizenship a year ago when then-candidate Trump shared his views on immigration -- and floated the idea of a Muslim ban.

-"Meryem started crying, feeling like Trump was going to kick his father out," he said, adding he hadn't felt the urge to apply before then.
+"Meryem started crying, feeling like Trump was going to kick her father out," he said, adding he hadn't felt the urge to apply before then.

 'People want peace'